guillemdelgado/mcv-m5/README.md

 The final slides for the presentations detailing and summaraizing the work done weekly can be found [here](https://docs.google.com/presentation/d/1ZIXaVrfedYnxIWHwTlNyLQVscnTAmDpMa9mK6FXyt20/edit?usp=sharing).

 ## Datasets Analysis
-He have manually inspected the data in which we have work to facilitate the interpretation of the results obtained.
+We have manually inspected the data in which we have work to facilitate the interpretation of the results obtained.
 Find the data set analysis [here](https://docs.google.com/presentation/d/1qLqqRS4AYZBUM-f01pdIpluVP8X4wnHsjYFz7Sntpek/edit?usp=sharing).

 ## Object recognition - Week 2
 ### Abstract